-- 4. COOPERATION BETWEEN TRADE AND CUSTOMS/OTHER AGENCIES, (EC, G/C/W/122) - 4.1 Consideration of the scope for WTO rules requiring each Member to set up a systematic mechanism of cooperation on trade facilitation.
+- 4. Cooperation Between Trade and Customs/Other Agencies (EC, G/C/W/122) - 4.1 Consideration of the scope for WTO rules requiring each Member to set up a systematic mechanism of cooperation on trade facilitation.
 This could be a sui generis provision or based on adoption of the UN-ECE Recommendation 4 concerning the establishment of national trade facilitation organs.

-4.2 The following international instruments foresee institutionalized trade-customs co-operation:
+- 4.2 The following international instruments foresee institutionalized trade-customs co-operation: - 4.2.1 Kyoto Convention

-no provision
+No provision